 but God remains the strength of my heart;

 Walk Right In Ministries can help you or someone you care about to tap their caregiving potential.

-- Work with a licensed pastoral counselor to help your family understand areas of unique strength, weakness and vulnerability.
+- Meet online with a counselor to help your family understand areas of unique strength, weakness and vulnerability.
 We can help you identify causes of things like anxiety, anger, exhaustion, depression, fear and resentment through scripture, prayer and tools that help explain God’s unique role and purpose for you.

 - Get involved in our peer support group for family caregivers.

 - Explore practical strategies (e.g., ways to build your “tribe” of support, growing as God’s disciple).
 Reach out for WRIM’s caregiver consulting services.